4 Mercedes CLS550 Air Suspension Problems

 • If no leakage or visible damage is found, proceed to inspect the suspension valve block.
 Pay special attention to its electrical connectors and wiring harnesses to ensure they are securely connected and free of any corrosion.

-• Test each individual air spring’s functionality by activating them manually using a diagnostic tool specific to your Mercedes CLS550 model.
+• Test each air spring’s functionality by activating them manually using a diagnostic tool specific to your Mercedes CLS550 model.

 • Replace the faulty component if you encounter any faults during this manual activation test.
 This could involve replacing a leaking air spring, repairing damaged air lines, or resolving issues within the suspension valve block.